djgroen/FabCovid19/README.md

 ## Preface

+This is a shortened tutorial.
+Full documentation for FabCovid19 is available at [facs.readthedocs.io](https://facs.readthedocs.io).

 In this tutorial, you will get step-by-step guidance on the usage of FabCovid19 components to simulate FACS simulations within a local and HPC execution environment.
 In this tutorial you will learn about the following FabCovid19 software components and how these components are used in COVID-19 prediction application as shown in the Tube Map below:

 ![Graphical depiction of the FabCovid19 components used in the FACS Simulation tutorial](https://raw.githubusercontent.com/djgroen/FabCovid19/master/FabCovid19Map.png)